dexiouz/100DaysOfCode/README.md

 	  <span class="delete">delete</span>
   </li>
 ```
 So we need three tags to add a new book, plus a text node too maaking it four tags.
-One "li" tag and tw span tags.
+One "li" tag and two span tags.
 We have to create those tags using "document.createElement("tag")".
 Here's our  [html](https://gist.github.com/dexiouz/e36e6a403c07ccbcc97d9bbbdadf0c0f)
 and [CSS](https://gist.github.com/dexiouz/11f9b4821f466bd38d82deb92a51c8b3).